-- Supervise. observe, facilitate, guide and review the student Early Childhood Educator in practice using a strengths-based approach in the ECEC setting. - Guide student Early Childhood Educators to explore their learning needs and what sort of learning opportunities they look for, and how they can add to children's learning experiences in the placement setting. - Support, review and agree student Early Childhood Educators planning for placement on an ongoing basis. - Agree a variety of practice tasks that student Early Childhood Educators can engage in within the placement setting in conjunction with the learning outcomes.
-Collectively these will provide the range of learning opportunities for the student Early Childhood Educator to attain the learning outcomes of the placement and learning agreement. - Support and work in conjunction with the Placement Mentor. - Ensure that regular and timely supervision and mentoring of student Early Childhood Educators occur. - Contact the Placement Mentor prior to all site visits to ensure they are aware you will be onsite observing the student Early Childhood Educator. - Use the first supervision meeting to reinforce the learning outcomes set and the kind of learning experiences student Early Childhood Educators wish to have in the placement. - Use supervision as an opportunity to provide guidance and feedback to the student Early Childhood Educator. - State clearly what is being looked for, and what sort of performance evidence will be used, based upon the assessment criteria.

-- Use supervision meetings to support and motivate student Early Childhood Educators. - Ensure that timely and supportive feedback is provided to the student Early Childhood Educator on work submitted for assessment. - Provide follow-up meetings to student Early Childhood Educators deemed 'not progressing'.
+- Supervise. observe, facilitate, guide, and review the student Early Childhood Educator in practice using a strengths-based approach in the ECEC setting. - Guide student Early Childhood Educators to explore their learning needs and what sort of learning opportunities they look for, and how they can add to children's learning experiences in the placement setting. - Support, review and agree student Early Childhood Educators planning for placement on an ongoing basis. - Agree a variety of practice tasks that student Early Childhood Educators can engage in within the placement setting in conjunction with the learning outcomes.
+Collectively these will provide a range of learning opportunities for the student Early Childhood Educator to attain the learning outcomes of the placement and learning agreement. - Support and work in conjunction with the Placement Mentor. - Ensure that regular and timely supervision and mentoring of student Early Childhood Educators occur. - Contact the Placement Mentor prior to all site visits to ensure they are aware you will be onsite observing the student Early Childhood Educator. - Ensure you adhere to the Covid-19 guidelines of the placement setting when you are onsite. - Use the first supervision meeting to reinforce the learning outcomes set and the kind of learning experiences student Early Childhood Educators wish to have in the placement. - Use supervision as an opportunity to provide guidance and feedback to the student Early Childhood Educator. - State clearly what is being looked for, and what sort of performance evidence will be used, based upon the assessment criteria. - Use supervision meetings to support and motivate student Early Childhood Educators. - Ensure that timely and supportive feedback is provided to the student Early Childhood Educator on work submitted for assessment. - Provide follow-up meetings to student Early Childhood Educators deemed 'not progressing'.